University of Nebraska Omaha: Dodge Campus

-University Village and Maverick Village student housing complexes, each composed of multiple buildings, are spread across the western edge of Dodge Campus, and additional housing is present on Scott Campus.
+The University Village and Maverick Village student housing complexes, each composed of multiple buildings, are spread across the western edge of Dodge Campus, and additional housing is present on Scott Campus.
 The H&K (Health and Kinesiology) building houses the Athletic Training Department as well as student fitness areas.
 Attached is the Sapp Field House and Al F. Caniglia Field where athletics practice.
 The Pep Bowl is located near Caniglia Field.

 Scott Campus

 Scott Campus (formerly Pacific Campus) houses the primary facilities for the College of Business Administration and the College of Information Science and Technology, which includes the Peter Kiewit Institute, the Charles W. Durham School of Architectural Engineering, and the Firefly supercomputer.
 The College of Information Science and Technology houses the only National Security Agency (NSA) designated Center for Academic Excellence in Cyber Operations (CAE-CO) in the State of Nebraska.
 Furthermore, College of Information Science and Technology has been designated as the NSA Center for Academic Excellence in Cyber Defense (CAE-CD) since 2002 and renewed twice since then.
 The Scott Technology Center incubator, which aims to assist start-up enterprises, is also located on the Scott Campus.
 The Scott Data Center and Scott Conference Center are other features of Scott Campus.
 The campus was renamed in the Fall of 2016 to honor Walter Scott Jr.

-Baxter Arena

-Baxter Arena opened south of the Scott Campus in October 2015.
-The arena seats 7,500 and houses men’s hockey, men’s and women’s basketball, women’s volleyball, and numerous community events.
-It has a main arena, and a permanent ice rink.

 Athletics

 The university's sports teams, branded as "Omaha", have been nicknamed the Mavericks since 1971.
-In 2011, 13 of the 16 sports that the university then sponsored moved from NCAA Division II to NCAA Division I and The Summit League.
+In 2011, 13 of the 16 sports that the university then sponsored moved from NCAA Division II to Division I and The Summit League.
 The exceptions were men's ice hockey, which already competed in Division I; and football and wrestling, both of which UNO dropped.
-Wrestling had been the school's most successful sport with national championships in 1991, 2004, 2005, 2006, 2009, 2010 and 2011.
-The Omaha men's ice hockey team, the state's only Division I ice hockey program, became charter members of the National Collegiate Hockey Conference in 2011 with play beginning in the 2013–14 season, following a major conference realignment.
-Previously, Omaha had been in the Western Collegiate Hockey Association since 2010–11.
+Wrestling had been the school's most successful sport with national championships in 1991, 2004, 2005, 2006, 2009, 2010, and 2011.
+The state's only Division I ice hockey program, Omaha became a charter member of the National Collegiate Hockey Conference in 2011 with play beginning in the 2013–14 season, following a major conference realignment.
+Previously, the Mavericks had been in the Western Collegiate Hockey Association since 2010–11.
 Omaha added teams in men's golf and men's soccer in 2011.